 Several factors should guide your decision on when to file for bankruptcy, including:

 Income and Expenses: Analyze your current income versus your monthly expenses.
-If your expenses consistently exceed your income and you are unable to meet your debt obligations, bankruptcy might be necessary.
+If your expenses exceed your income and you are unable to meet your debt obligations, bankruptcy might be necessary.

 When To File Chapter 7 and Chapter 13